Updated Oct 16, 2022

 What can I expect from this guide?

-For this primer, I’m going to describe how to install, verify your GCash account and explain the most used features in your GCash app, which include:
+For this primer, I’m going to describe how to install, and verify your GCash account and explain the most used features in your GCash app, which include:

 - Buy Load